tolokoban/toloframework-permissive-json/README.md

 }
 ```

-The same object in stric JSON:
+The same object in strict JSON:
 ```js
 {
   "0": "ul",